Cambridge City Guide

 Cambridge is a city steeped in history.
 It’s inspired some of the greatest writers of all time and is the chosen resting place of 3 Nobel prize winners.
 From punting on the river to historical cobbled streets and walk ways, Cambridge has a great deal of cultural appeal, but it also has a huge helping of tech appeal too, as home to some of the most progressive tech companies in the world.
-Recently, Cambridge has attracted substantial governmental investment in the new heart and lungs hospital and in improving transportation links around the city.
+Cambridge has attracted substantial governmental investment in the new heart and lung hospital and in improving transportation links around the city.

 In Cambridge, you can choose whether to rent or to buy a property.